The 21-cm signals from ultracompact minihalos as a probe of primordial small-scale fluctuations: UCMHs with the spiked matter spectrum

-First, we consider the spike shape of the primordial curvature power spectrum on a small scale, which enters the Horizon during the radiation dominated era, where $\mathcal{A}_{\zeta}$ is the amplitude of the spike shape and $k_{\rm s}$ is the wave number of the spike.
+where $\mathcal{A}_{\zeta}$ is the amplitude of the spike shape and $k_{\rm s}$ is the wave number of the spike.
 During the radiation dominated era, the dark matter fluctuations can grow logarithmically.
+Here, for simplicity, we adopt the Dirac delta function to represent the additional spike-shape spectrum.
 Then after the radiation-matter equality, they evolve proportionally to the scale factor.
 When the density amplitude in a overdensity region reaches the critical value for the collapse, the overdensity region can collapse to a dark matter halo as the standard hierarchical structure formation.

-However when the spike amplitude is much larger than one of the ordinary scale-invariant spectrum, the properties of the resultant dark matter halo are different from that of the standard dark matter halos.
+However, when the spike amplitude is much larger than one of the ordinary scale-invariant spectrum, the properties of the resultant dark matter halo are different from that of the standard dark matter halos.
 N-body simulations by \citet{Delos+:2018a} showed that the spike spectrum produces the isolated distribution of compact dark matter halos, that is UCMHs.
 The resultant dark matter density profile in a UCMH is represented by a self-similar form as

-where $r$ is the radial distance from the center, $\rho_{\rm s}$ is the scale density and $r_{s}$ are the scale radius.
+where $r$ is the radial distance from the centre, $\rho_{\rm s}$ is the scale density and $r_{s}$ are the scale radius.
 The non-dimensional density profile~$y_{\rm dm}$ is given by

 with defining $x \equiv r/r_{\rm s}$.
 The simulations demonstrated that the index $\alpha$ for UCMHs is $\alpha = 1.5$, that is the Moore profile~\citep{1999MNRAS.310.1147M}.
-It is known that the hierarchical structure formation yields the Navarro-Frenk-White~(NFW) profile~\citep{10.1093/mnras/275.3.720} whose index corresnponds to $\alpha =1$.
+It is known that the hierarchical structure formation yields the NFW profile~\citep{10.1093/mnras/275.3.720} whose index corresponds to $\alpha =1$.
 Therefore, UCMHs have a steeper dark matter profile in the inner region.

 \citet{Delos+:2018a}~also showed that $\rho_{s}$ and $r_{s}$ are related to the UCMH forming redshift $z_{\rm{c}}$ and the wave number of the spike as

 where $\rho_{\rm crit, 0}$ is the critical density at present.